High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Introduction

 \section{Introduction}

-Random matrices of infinitely increasing dimensions are of the rapidly growing interest because of their numerous applications and deep relations with various branches of modern mathematics and physics (see review \cite{B} and monograph \cite{M} and references therein).
-This can be explained by fairly wide universality of spectral properties of random matrix ensembles, in particular, the asymptotic universality of the local eigenvalue statistics in the bulk and at the border of the limiting spectra.
+Random matrices of infinitely increasing dimensions are of the intensive study due to their deep mathematical content and numerous applications mathematical and theoretical physics and in various branches of applied mathematics (see review \cite{B} and monograph \cite{M} and references therein).
+This can be also explained by fairly wide universality of spectral properties of random matrix ensembles, in particular, the asymptotic universality of the local eigenvalue statistics in the bulk and at the border of the limiting spectra predicted first in the early physics studies.

-\vss The spectral theory of random matrices has been started by the work of \mbox{E. Wigner} \cite{W}, where the limiting eigenvalue distribution of the ensemble of $n\times n$ random real symmetric matrices of the form $ A^{(n)}_{ij} = a_{ij}/\sqrt n $ was considered.
+\vss The spectral theory of large random matrices has been started by the work of \mbox{E. Wigner} \cite{W}, where the limiting eigenvalue distribution of the ensemble of $n\times n$ random real symmetric matrices of the form $ A^{(n)}_{ij} = a_{ij}/\sqrt n $ has been considered.
 Random variables $\{a_{ij}\}_{1\le i\le j\le n}$ are jointly independent and have symmetric probability distribution.
-Assuming that that the variance of all random variables $a_{ij}$ is equal to $v^2$ and that all moments of $a_{ij}$ exist, E. Wigner had proved the convergence
+Assuming that the variance of all random variables $a_{ij}$ is equal to $v^2$ and that all moments of $a_{ij}$ exist, E. Wigner has proved the convergence

 where